 5. Select the method of invitation

 Will you invite your guests by word of mouth?
-Will you send out invitations?
+Will you mail invitations?
 Will you send invitations via text or social media?
-Decide on your mode of invitation then download the free Party Planning Pack from the link below.
+Decide on the mode of sharing the invitation then download the free Party Planning Pack from the link below.
 There are two invitations included–a unicorn one and a vehicles one–fill it out and mail it, take a picture of it and share it on social media, or send it out via e-mail.

 6. Pick a theme

 Maybe you don’t want to have a specific character themed party–that’s ok.
 The theme can simply be “dinosaurs” or “blue and green”; it can be as specific or general as you want.
 Think about your child and their interests, then choose the theme that best aligns.

 7. Decide on the menu

 Plan your menu considering the time of day that the party will take place.
 If the party will be around lunch or dinner time, consider serving a meal (it doesn’t have to be fancy).
 If not, maybe just snacks with and cake and ice cream would work best.